isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/The Lost Gold Coins of the Old Singapore Library.md

 ---
 <p>In the mid-19th century, two ancient gold coins were uncovered near present-day
 Keppel Harbour.
 Unfortunately, the Malay coins vanished before they could be studied carefully.
-The Jawi inscriptions on the coins were recorded though but they didn’t make sense.
+The Jawi inscriptions on the coins were recorded, though they didn’t make sense.
 More than 180 years later, Foo Shu Tieng tries to solve the case.</p>
 <p></p>
 <h4><strong>Listen to the Full Episode</strong></h4>